jhenals/-Polynomial-Calculator/README.md

 This simple project uses the GUI interface of Java to give the user an easy-to-use application capable of solving elementary operations for polynomial equations.

 ## To Read
 This is a university project written in Italian for my Object-Oriented-Programming Course (AA 2020-2021).
 This project aims to apply our knowledge of the GUI interface of Java.
+The package _polinomi_ was already provided by our professor while our task is to write a java file for the GUI aplication (_PolinomiGUI.java_)

 ## Description (in Italian)
 Polinomi